 No matter the season, there is always an event in SW!
 Check out the SWNA calendar at: https://swna.org

 Due to the Corona Virus, many public events are canceled.
 But here are some fun ways to stay connected.
 Check the websites for updated schedules.

 We are pleased to share the schedule of 2024 events

 February 26th – Black History Month Program: African Americans & the Arts @ Arena Stage 7pm

 Southwest is a community with a long tradition of community activism and civic engagement so if you’re looking to contribute to your neighborhood, you’ve picked the right place!
 Here are five (of the many) ways you can get involved.

 Friends of the SW Library

-While SW has long been home to a quaint library at the corner of 3rd and I Streets SW, over the next few years it will be undergoing an exciting redesign project that will bring state-of-the-art technology, flexible working spaces, and a more efficient and modern layout while keeping with its tradition of being an important civic space where the community goes to meet, learn, and reflect.
+While SW has long been home to a quaint library at the corner of 3rd and I Streets SW, Southwest has a new library with state-of-the-art technology, flexible working spaces, and a more efficient and modern layout while keeping with its tradition of being an important civic space where the community goes to meet, learn, and reflect.
 To get involved in this new chapter of the library’s history, email Georgine Wallace, the President of the Friends of the SW Library.